 - First, I made a basting stitch that I’ll take out at the end around the stabilizer to secure it a bit more to the fabric.
 The stabilizer is sticky, but I’ve found that when I use a small piece of it, the corners will sometimes come up if I don’t secure it with a couple stitches.

 2. For the petals I made satin stitches with DMC 3865

 3. For the center of the daisy, I embroidered french knots with DMC 725

 4. Secure any loose threads in the back and trim.

-5. Rinse the hat thoroughly, making sure all the stabilizer is removed in small crevices.
+5. Rinse the hat thoroughly with warm water, making sure all the stabilizer is removed in small crevices.

 6. Allow to air dry.